‘Lost soul’ Finds New Purpose Through WCCW Braille Program

 The concept for the ORC (then known as the Braille Access Center) began in the early 1990s through the efforts of Dr. Dean Stenehjem, superintendent for the state School for the Blind.
 He had the idea of creating a unified system that could produce Braille materials quickly and at low cost so that the thousands of blind and visually impaired residents in Washington could have the same access to printed information as the general population.

-Stenehjem formed a taskforce under the leadership of former Governor Mike Lowry, which included the Office of the State Printer, Department of Information Services, School for the Blind staff, the Office of Financial Management and various advocacy groups to make the concept a reality.
+Stenehjem formed a taskforce under the leadership of former Governor Mike Lowry, which included the Office of the State Printer, Department of Enterprise Services, (DES) (previously called Department of Information Services), School for the Blind staff, the Office of Financial Management, (OFM) and various advocacy groups to make the concept a reality.

 The Office of the State Printer purchased $80,000 worth of embossers, computers, binding equipment and machinery for the venture.
 In 1993, the ORC opened its doors and proved to be an immediate success—producing more than a quarter of a million pages of Braille for blind consumers during its first year of operation.